 As long as we are here, no patient need ever face this disease alone.
-The FSHD Society is deeply committed to working with ingenuity and integrity to accelerate research leading to treatments by 2025 and eventually a cure.
+The FSHD Society is deeply committed to working with ingenuity and integrity to accelerate research leading to treatments and a cure.

 It is the generous support - gifts of time, talent, and treasure - from patients, families, friends, major donors, and sponsors, that make this imperative work possible.

 The FSHD Society is the world’s largest research-focused patient organization for facioscapulohumeral muscular dystrophy (FSHD), one of the most prevalent forms of muscular dystrophy.
 We have catalyzed major advancements and are accelerating the development of treatments and a cure to end the pain, disability, and suffering endured by one million people worldwide who live with FSHD.
 The FSHD Society has transformed the landscape for FSHD research, and is committed to making sure that no one faces this disease alone.

 - Therapeutic Accelerator.
 We bring all of the stakeholders together to focus on removing obstacles to the success of clinical trials and regulatory approval of FSHD therapies.
 PACT, or Patients Accelerating Clinical Trials, is our patient-focused arm of the Therapeutic Accelerator.

 - Clinical Trial Readiness Initiatives.
 We invest in infrastructure to position the field for clinical trials.
 Priorities include the Clinical Trial Research Network and programs to develop “trial ready” patient communities.

 - Research Funding.
 We award grants to the best basic research to drive understanding of the disease, identify therapeutic targets, and develop the tools needed to translate discoveries into treatments.

 - International Research Congress (IRC).
 We gather the world leaders in FSHD research every year to promote rapid communication of research advances, encourage collaborations, and set research priorities for the future.